-5 Tech Tips to keep your Marine Antenna System on the Air
+5 Tips to keep your Marine Communications System on the Air

-Regular maintenance is vital to keeping your Marine Communication Antenna System on the air.
+Regular maintenance is vital to keeping your Marine Communication System performing to stated levels.
 The Autumn and Spring months are a great time to perform maintenance on your Marine Communication Antenna System.

 There are 5 simple steps we can recommend to help extend the life of your antenna array and maintain your communications :

-- Check the Sealing of Connectors: Over time amalgamation rubber and PVC degrade.
-UV light slowly breaks down the protective layers and salt air will penetrate into the connection and cause corrosion.
-To minimise this, re-sealing connections at regular intervals is vital.
+- Check the Sealing/Waterproofing of connectors/terminations: Over time amalgamation butyl rubber and PVC tape degrade.
+UV light slowly breaks down the protective layers and salt air will penetrate into the connection and cause corrosion, leading to performance loss or RF system failure.
+To minimise this, visual checking and re-sealing connections both internal and external at regular intervals is vital.
 It is also important to look for damage caused by birds and other wildlife.
-Cockatoos are notorious for stripping cables bare.
-The most effective solution is to feed vulnerable sections of cable through stainless steel bird-proof braid, which will provide the ultimate protection against all such bird damage.
+Cockatoos and other such parrot species are notorious for stripping and heavily damaging coaxial cables.
+The most effective solution is to feed vulnerable sections of cable through stainless steel bird-proof braid, which will provide the ultimate protection against all such bird damage and reduce expensive replacement costs.
 The braid ends can be secured with stainless steel hose clamps or stainless steel cable ties.
-Bird-proof braid is highly flexible and will survive long term in the harshest of marine environments.
+Bird-proof braid is highly flexible and will survive long term in the harshest of marine environments constructed of 316 grade stainless steel and can be fitted during manufacturing.

-- Return Loss/VSWR testing: If you have access to a Return Loss or VSWR meter, it is a good idea to spend some time once a month checking antenna performance.
-Over time, the performance of all antennas will degrade.
-When dealing with communication antennas this equates to a reduction in range and efficiency.
-By keeping a log over the space of 6 to 12 months, you will be able to monitor the performance of your communication antennas and make informed decisions on when to replace.
+- VSWR testing: If you have access to a VSWR meter or network analyser, it is a good idea to spend some time once a year checking antenna performance is still as stated by ZCG.
+Over time, the performance of all antennas will degrade due to environmental degradation.
+When dealing with communication antennas, this equates to a reduction in range and efficiency.
+By keeping a log over the space of a few years, you will be able to monitor the performance of your communication antennas and make informed decisions on when to replace.
 Note: ZCG recommends that Base Station antennas have a VSWR equal to or better than 1.5:1

-- Remove old antennas and steel work: Old antennas, steel work and feeder cables are the major cause of interference on communications sites around Australia.
-By removing old antennas and the related accessories you can free up space as well as help improve your coverage by reducing the likelihood of interference being generated.
+- Remove old antennas and steel work: Old/non-functioning antennas, excess steel work and non-utilised feeder coaxial cables are the major cause of interference on communications sites.
+By removing old antennas and the related accessories you can free up space, remove excess weight/reduce wind loading from structures as well as help improve your coverage by reducing the likelihood of interference or coupling being generated.

-- Replace/upgrade antennas and feeders: Because communications are mission critical to marine rescue organisations, it is important to have the best.
-Having an antenna designed specifically for Marine Base Station applications installed by qualified technicians can help ensure your communications are always performing to the level you require.
-In an emergency you do not want to be worrying about whether you can actually get in contact with your rescue craft.
+- Replace/upgrade antennas and feeders: Because communications are mission critical to marine rescue organisations as well as the general user, it is important to ensure your system is the highest quality and performing to stated levels.
+Having an external antenna designed specifically for Marine applications installed by a qualified installer/technician, can help ensure your communications are always performing to the level you require.
+In an emergency, time is of the essence and you want to be able to rely on your communications systems to ensure you can get in contact with emergency services or another close by vessel.

-ZCG can happily assist you with all 5 steps and offer a complete range of base station and marine mobile antennas specifically designed for marine communications.
-We also supply coaxial cable, connectors, earthing Kits and lightning power surge protectors.
+ZCG can supply RF solutions for all 5 steps and offer a complete range of base station fixed position and marine vessel mounted antennas specifically designed for marine communications.
+We also supply coaxial cable, coaxial connectors, grounding/earthing kits, lightning power surge protectors and water-proofing .

-By performing our 5 Tech Tips regularly you can ensure your communication antennas won’t let you down.
+By performing our 5 Tips regularly you can ensure your communication antennas is performing to stated levels.

 The Importance of Coaxial Feeder Cable